esterchen1231/esterchen1231.github.io/_pages/about.md

 # 🔥 News
-- *2023.05*: 🎉Poster Accepted by ANFA 2023, San Diego. | Impact of Virtual Reality Navigation on Emotional Response to Virtual Architectural Environments
+- *2023.09*: 🎉Poster Presented at ANFA 2023, San Diego. | Impact of Virtual Reality Navigation on Emotional Response to Virtual Architectural Environments

 - *2020.08*: 🎉Abstract Accepted by IACHSS 2020, Milan. | Social Support of Life-Simulation Video Games